LucianoXu/NQPV/README.md

 4. Run the python script in the folder.
 (Note that the run path also needs to be the folder.)

+## Contact
+If you find any bug or have any questions, do not hesitate to contact lucianoxu@foxmail.com.

 ## Development Log
+### 0.4b1
+- We refactored this software and deleted some redundant functions, including subprogram, subproof and module import.

 ### 0.3b9
 - Now the verification tool will try to find an existing variable for the particular value before creating a new one with an auto name.

-## Contact
-If you find any bug or have any questions, do not hesitate to contact lucianoxu@foxmail.com.